Skip to main content

 Sessions

 A session is a continuous period of gaming.
-Sessions track cumulative playtime across multiple games and enforce mandatory breaks when limits are reached.
+Playtime accumulates across multiple games within the same session.

 12:00 - Launch Mario Kart (session starts, Active)